 As part of your exercise in writing it all down, consider some of these questions.

-• Do you spend your life complaining more than being grateful about things?
+- Do you spend your life complaining more than being grateful for things?

 Are there reasons why are you acting this way?
 Then get those feelings written down onto paper.

 3. Switch Things Up

 Read over all the excuses you have written down onto paper.
 Then, take your pen and cross them out.
 It’s time to make a big decision today.
 It will be the LAST day that you ever allow yourself to tell yourself these excuses, in your head or out loud.

 Now that you’ve done that, you can now create brand new outcomes for your life.

 You’ll want to remind yourself that for each of the problems that you have, or think you had, you can switch them out for positive feelings and experiences.

 Read over the excuses in your notebook.
 Now, you want to replace each one with a “positive action item” that will aid you in crushing down those limited beliefs now.

 If you need help, let’s take one of the excuses listed above, for example, you have no time to do what you really want to do.
 Instead, think of solutions.
 For example, how can you fit in an extra hour of your day to work on your new business?
 Perhaps you can get up an hour earlier in the morning, or go to bed an hour late.
 Or, maybe you’re vegging in front of the TV.
 Well, after the kids have gone to bed, turn off that TV.
 Now you have a whole extra hour!